EndPointCorp/end-point-blog/2012/01/03/automating-removal-of-ssh-key-patterns.html.md

 fi
 ```

 Instead of hard-coding the path to the database, we collect the locate database details using the -S parameter.
 By using some [string manipulation functions](http://tldp.org/LDP/abs/html/string-manipulation.html) we can tease out the file path from the output.

 Because we are going to offer to update the location database (as well as eventually manipulate authorized_keys files), it makes sense to check that we are root before proceeding.
-Additionally, let's check to see that we get a pattern from our user, and provide some usage guidance.
+Additionally, let’s check to see that we get a pattern from our user, and provide some usage guidance.

 ```bash
 if [ ! `whoami` = "root" ]